shakes76/PatternFlow/recognition/s44792925/README.md

 ## Results

+This model is able to achieve >0.8 dice similarity on the test dataset in 50 epochs.

 ### Loss Function and Accuracy Plot

 A Dice Similarity Loss function is used as we are aiming for a Dice similarity of over 0.8.
 The Dice Coefficient was chosen as the metric to evaluate the model as it is a straightforward mechanism used to evaluate the similarity of two images.
 A higher value represents higher similarity.
+The below image plots the training set results.
 <p align="center"><img src='images/training_info.jpg'></p>

 ### Data Visualisation